ceramicnetwork/.github/OVERVIEW.md

 ### **What is a Document?**

 Ceramic documents are signed, append-only, tamper-proof objects stored in IPFS, encoded using IPLD, and anchored in one or more blockchains.
 Documents are the core construct of the Ceramic protocol and can flexibly be modeled to represent many things.

-Click here to learn more about how Ceramic documents work.
+>Learn more about how [Ceramic documents work](https://github.com/ceramicnetwork/specs/blob/master/README.md#protocol-overview).

-Ceramic currently supports three standard doctypes, but more can be added to the protocol by submitting an issue on the [Ceramic Specs](http://github.com/ceramicnetwork/specs) repository.
+Ceramic currently supports three standard [doctypes](https://github.com/ceramicnetwork/specs#document-types), but more can be added to the protocol by submitting an issue on the [Ceramic Specs](http://github.com/ceramicnetwork/specs/issues) repository.

 ### **3ID Identity**
 3ID is a decentralized identity (DID) method that uses Ceramic to create, update, and resolve DID documents.
 The DID standard provides a general format for verifiable decentralized digital identities.
 Given a specific DID string, a DID document which contains public keys, services, authentication authorization, etc. can be resolved.